2024 Call for Proposals to use NERSC Resources

 You will also be required to sign in using Multi-Factor Authentication (MFA).
 If you have not already set up MFA for your account, you can find our online documentation here: Multi-Factor Authentication

-After you have logged into ERCAP, and if you do not end up on the ERCAP Requests homepage, find the ERCAP Requests section on the left-hand navigation menu and select the Manage My Requests link.
-If you want to keep your current project in AY 2023, make sure that you click on the green Request a Project Renewal for 2023 button rather than start a request for a new project.
+After you have logged into ERCAP, and if you do not end up on the ERCAP Requests dashboard, find the ERCAP Requests section on the left-hand navigation menu and select the Manage My Requests link.
+If you want to keep your current project in AY 2024, make sure that you click on the green Request a Project Renewal for 2024 button rather than start a request for a new project.

 Designating Authorized Preparers to fill out the Request Form